zoeskan/MCB185/unit0-setup.md

 Copy-paste this into the terminal.
 Sometimes copy-paste doesn't work with keyboard shortcuts, so use the right-click context menu instead.

+You will eventually tire of copy-pasting your PAT every push.
+If you want your computer to remember your password, do the following.

 ```
 git config --global user.name "username"
 git config --global credential.helper store